Synonym(s)

 TherapyThis section has been translated automatically.

-- Generally valid therapy schemes cannot be given for this (certainly very heterogeneous) disease.
-The therapy is adapted to the organs and activities (see Table 3).
+Generally valid therapy schemes cannot be given for this (certainly very heterogeneous) disease.
+The therapy is applied organ- and activity-adapted (see also table 3).

-The dose of cyclophosphamide must always be adjusted to the kidney function; leukocytes: > 3000-3500/μl! - If there is a chronic hepatitis B virus infection (HBsAd pos., HBeAg pos., HBV neg., PCR pos.), treatment with interferon alfa and/or lamivudine is also possible.
+If chronic hepatitis B virus infection is present (HBsAd pos., HBeAg pos., HBV neg., PCR pos.), treatment with interferon alfa and/or lamivudine is also possible.

 Progression/forecastThis section has been translated automatically.